-The programs of study required of a ChFC® include such topics as:
+The eight course program of study required of a ChFC®

 Working with a ChFC® involves sharing very personal information, so you will want to feel comfortable with the professional you've chosen.

 Consultant® or ChFC® is a financial professional who meets

 the requirements established by The American College of Financial Services.
 These include completing

 a specified program of study and meeting minimum experience requirements and

 In order to obtain the ChFC® designation, a number